-vi "Medium-term notes" are defined in Government Code Section 53601 as "all corporate and depository institution debt securities with a maximum remaining maturity of five years or less, issued by corporations organized and operating within the U.S. or by depository institutions licensed by the U.S. or any state and operating within the Ū.S."
+vii "Medium-term notes" are defined in Government Code Section 53601 as "all corporate and depository institution debt securities with a maximum remaining maturity of five years or less, issued by corporations organized and operating within the U.S. or by depository institutions licensed by the U.S. or any state and operating within the U.S."

-vii No more than 10 percent invested in any one mutual fund.
+viii No more than 10 percent invested in any one mutual fund.

-viii A mutual fund or a money market mutual fund must receive the highest ranking by not less than two nationally recognized statistical rating organizations or retain an investment advisor registered with the SEC or exempt from registration with assets under management in excess of \$500 million who has not less than five years experience investing in instruments authorized by Sections 53601 and 53635 (mutual funds) or not less than five years experience investing in money market instruments.
+ix A mutual fund or a money market mutual fund must receive the highest ranking by not less than two nationally recognized statistical rating organizations or retain an investment advisor registered with the SEC or exempt from registration with assets under management in excess of \$500 million who has not less than five years experience investing in instruments authorized by Sections 53601 and 53635 (mutual funds) or not less than five years experience investing in money market instruments.

-ix Not a permitted investment for Trustee Accounts.
+^x Not a permitted investment for Trustee Accounts.
+Also referred to as "CCSF Equity in Pool".

-x Not a permitted investment for Trustee Accounts.
-Maximum LAIF account balance is capped at \$50 million.
+xi Not a permitted investment for Trustee Accounts.
+Maximum LAIF account balance is capped by LAIF at \$50-65 million.

-xi Zero interest accrual means the security has the potential to realize zero interest depending upon the structure of the security.
+xii Zero interest accrual means the security has the potential to realize zero interest depending upon the structure of the security.
 Zero coupon bonds and similar investments that start at a level below the face value are legal because their value does increase.